Login

 As pioneers in Nuclear Magnetic Resonance (NMR) spectroscopy, we offer comprehensive solutions for biomolecular analysis, empowering researchers and businesses to unravel the complexities of biological molecules with unparalleled accuracy and precision.

-Clearsynth stands at the forefront of NMR technology and our BIO NMR Services are designed to cater to diverse research needs across the life sciences.
-Here's why you should entrust us with your biomolecular analysis
+Clearsynth stands at the forefront of NMR technology.
+Our BIO NMR Services cater to the diverse research needs of any organization positioning itself within the life sciences industry.
+Here's why you can have total confidence with Clearsynth’s taking on the biomolecular-analytical step of your project

 BioNMR is a powerful and versatile technique that can provide detailed structures of macromolecules and information on how they interact with ligands.
-BioNMR can be used as a detection method for screening.
-It is especially well-suited for fragment screening, where weak binding is expected.
-BioNMR is complementary to X-ray crystallography since many molecules do not crystallize and BioNMR is performed in solution.
-Further, X-ray crystallography produces full structures, and is an all-or-nothing technique.
-BioNMR is more flexible; while it can produce full structures, it can also deliver high-value information with lower resolution, but at much greater speed.
+It can be used as a detection method forscreening; it is especially well-suited for fragment screening, where weak binding is expected.
+BioNMR is complementary to X-ray crystallography, since many molecules do not crystallize (its processes are performed in solution).
+As well, where X-ray crystallography produces full structures and is an all-or- nothing technique, BioNMR is more flexible: It can produce full structures and deliver high-value information with lower resolution, but at much greater speed.

 Clearsynth has an established reputation for its expertise and capabilities in NMR research and analysis.
 With the aid of advanced NMR equipment, we can provide timely and precise NMR data to accelerate our clients’ product development programs.